uranian throne

 Then again, wasn't that likewise true about her relationship with... herself?

-Suppose that a trickly tap in her mind were turned full on, to spout that she was the reincarnation of Sunnoad Hyala Movoun 1 -
+Suppose that a trickly tap in her mind were turned full on, to spout that she was the reincarnation of Sunnoad Hyala Movoun 1 -spout it loudly for all to hear -

 Whuuuump, that would blow everything.

 Moreover, she wasn't the only one whom that would disturb.
-No doubt about it, celebration of that identity would bring about an immediate reprisal, a head-on clash with the Weigher's regime.
+Without any doubt it would bring about an immediate reprisal, a head-on clash with the Weigher's regime.

-Hey, that would bring on the fireworks!
-Ancient loyalty versus the present power; the legendary First Sunnoad versus the Great Backgrounder Revolution...
-Traditional sentiment pitted against those denials and fears which Dempelath could summon on his side...
+For just imagine how they'd react to the news that the First Sunnoad was alive again, here and now in Olhoav!
+How that would bring on the fireworks!
+Ancient loyalty versus the present power; the first of foregrounders versus the Great Backgrounder Revolution...
+The mightiest focus of loyalty and traditional sentiment pitted against those denials and fears which Dempelath could summon on his side...

 Distant worth versus proximate power.